Income tax in Jamaica

 Parochial Property Tax

-Income and capital gains earned by companies are taxed at a flat rate of 25% for unregulated companies and a flat rate of 33.33% for regulated companies.
+Income and capital gains earned by companies are taxed at a flat rate of 25%.
 Income-generating expenses are deductible when calculating taxable income.